 In November 1911, Italy was engaged in a costly war against the Ottoman Empire in what is today Libya.
-It worked out for the Italians in the end, easily defeating the Ottoman Empire, who was by then a shadow of its former glory.
-The war brought a nu…
+It worked out for the Italians in the end, who easily defeated the Ottoman Empire, by then a shadow of its former self.
+The war brought a number of new technologies onto the battlefield—most notably the airplane.

 On Nov.
-1, 1911, Giulio Gavotti, an Italian war pilot, climbed into the cockpit of his Etrich Taube monoplane.
+1, 1911, Giulio Gavotti, an Italian combat pilot, climbed into the cockpit of his Etrich Taube monoplane.
 His mission was to fly over the Ain Zara oasis, occupied by Turkish troops.
 Instead of just flying over the target, he decided he would throw bombs out of the plane and into the mass of maybe 2,000 enemy soldiers below.
 The lieutenant would later write to his father that he was really pleased to be the first person to try.
 His efforts earned him the nickname “the Flying Artilleryman.”

 “I notice the dark shape of the oasis.
 With one hand, I hold the steering wheel, with the other I take out one of the bombs and put it on my lap….
 I take the bomb with my right hand, pull off the security tag and throw the bomb out, avoiding the wing.
 I can see it falling through the sky for couple of seconds and then it disappears.
 And after a little while, I can see a small dark cloud in the middle of the encampment.
 I am lucky.
 I have struck the target.”